sage-develop/why/tvc_decision_trees/collection_decision_trees/purchase_financing_tree.md

 ## Prompt

-Create a Mermaid decision tree for Trade Finance Collections by asking the following questions?
+Create a Mermaid decision tree for Trade Finance Collections by starting with "Start: Trade Purchase Financing" then ask the following questions:

-- Do the goods usually arrive before the documents?
-  If not, then Opportunity: Inward Bill for Collection.
-- Does the buyer want to claim goods immediately after goods arrive?
+- Do you have a financing gap based on Cash Conversion Cycle?
+  If no, "Proceed without financing"
-  If not, then Opportunity: Inward Bill for Collection.
+  If yes, then "Opportunity: P/N under Bill for Collection - Buyer / Invoice Financing".
+- Who has title to the goods on the B/L?
-  If the answer is yes to both, then Opportunity: Shipping Guarantee
+  If it's the bank, then "Endorsement Services".
+  If it's the buyer, "Use B/L directly to claim goods".
+- Was Shipping Guarantee Issuance used earlier?
+  If yes, "Exchange B/L for Shipping Guarantee to complete flow" then "Trade Collection transaction completed successfully".
+  If no, "Trade Collection transaction completed successfully".

 ## Decision Tree